 Veganism is a great way to not only save sentient creatures from harm but also to improve your life.
 Don’t waste time.
 Start to make the transition now.

-Sure, you might struggle to find good restaurants at first, but you’ll get better at it the longer you’re vegan.
+Sure, you might struggle to find good restaurants at first, and find some challenges in your grocery shopping, but you’ll get better at it the longer you’re vegan.
 It’s like any lifestyle change.
 It may not feel like it fits at first, but you gradually warm to it.
 Or maybe you, like many, quickly realize that you’ve finally made the right choice and it feels entirely right and natural from the beginning.

 Are you thinking about going vegan?
 Have you tried veganism?